oddbird/css-sandbox/src/overflow/explainer.md

 There are many overlapping
 user-interface design patterns
 that can be used --
-from scrolling to accordions,
-tabs, slideshows, carousels,
+from (standard, continuous) scrolling to accordions, tabs, slideshows, carousels, and various hybrid approaches.
-and so on.
 The lines between these patterns are often somewhat blurry:

+- CSS currently supports several overflow values, but the only available overflow-access interface is the continuous scrolling container.
+  That can be extended with features such as scroll-animation, scroll-behavior, scroll-snapping, and so on.
+- At the other end of a spectrum, most tab and accordion patterns are highly structured & sectioned overflow.
+  Each section has an interactive label that can be used to show or hide the section contents (often one-at-a-time).
+- In-between those two extremes, there are a wide range of patterns that get referred to as 'carousels'.
+  These are not limited to the (problematic) infinite-auto-advancing home-page widgets, but range from video-streaming media selection, to slide shows, and e-commerce product-image viewers.

+There have been many attempts
+over the years
+to define new tab or carousel components -- but they are often held up by:

-- A slideshow is one kind of carousel
+- The complexity of
-- A carousel can often be scrolled and snapped into position
-- Carousel with 'markers' for each view are similar to tabs
-- An accordion behaves similar to deconstructed tabs

-While there's a lot of important minutia that can get lost in such a simplified list, the essential similarity is that all these patterns involve more control and careful management of 'overflow' beyond simple scrolling.
+  use-case mixing and matching
+  patterns from scrollers, carousels, tabs, and accordions
+- The need to work around many underlying features that are missing from the web platform
+- The fact that 'overflow'
+  is a presentational concern
+  tightly coupled with device/media/size conditions (and therefor part of CSS), but also requires interactive controls generally left to HTML components or JavaScript.

 ## Goals

-The goal of this proposal
+The goal of this explainer
-is not to provide a one-size-fits-all solution for all overflowing UI, but to consider some baseline improvements to CSS overflow that could help authors flesh out the details of each pattern more elegantly, consistently, and accessibly.
+is not to propose yet another component, or provide a one-size-fits-all solution for all overflowing UI -- but to consider some baseline improvements to CSS overflow that could help authors flesh out the details of each pattern more elegantly, consistently, and accessibly.
+This could also help form the scaffolding for future components, as needed.

+In some cases,
+we're able to propose a path forward -- and in other cases, we simply document the problem and some of the tradeoffs with different approaches.

 ### Overlapping patterns

+The patterns we're looking at
-The terms 'carousel' and 'tabs' are not clearly distinct in practice, but fall along a continuum of paged overflow.
+fall along a continuum
+of scrolled and paged overflow:

 - On one end,
   media-scroller carousels
-  (like the Netflix video selection interface) are similar to horizontal overflow with scroll-snapping, and the occasional use of 'next/previous' page-scrolling navigation.
+  (like the Netflix video selection interface) are similar to horizontal overflow with scroll-snapping, and the occasional use of 'next/previous' navigation that is sometimes linked to items and sometimes to 'pages' of overflow.
 - Slide-show style carousels
   often add small 'scroll-markers' (like dots) that represent either